frame-consulting/.github/profile/README.md

 For questions on our applications, tool and service offerings please get in touch via [info@frame-consult.de](mailto:info@frame-consult.de?subject=[GitHub]).

+## DiffFusion.jl

+We develop an open source exposure simulation engine for XVA and CCR.
+Key objectives are computational performance and flexibility in terms of model and product design.

+Details about the features are elaborated in the [package documentation](https://frame-consulting.github.io/DiffFusion.jl/dev/pages/overview/).

 ## QuantLib Quantitative Finance Library

 We maintain forks of the open source [QuantLib](https://www.quantlib.org/) library and its interfaces to Python, Excel and other high-level languages.